Aussiroth/addressbook-level2/doc/UserGuide.md

 ### Deleting a person : `delete`
 Deletes the specified person from the address book.
 Irreversible.<br>
+After successful deletion of the person, the current updated address book will be listed.<br>
 Format: `delete INDEX`

 > Deletes the person at the specified `INDEX`.